PHRABAL/DRL-Tennis/README.md

 ## Setup Instructions

-To reproduce this model on a Mac, clone the <a href="https://github.com/udacity/deep-reinforcement-learning">Udacity DRLND repo</a>, then place the tennis.app.zip file in the p3_collab-compet folder.
-Also place the Juputer notebook there and run it.
+To reproduce this model on a Mac:

+1. Install the <a href="https://www.anaconda.com/download/#macos">Anaconda distribution of Python 3/>
+2. Install PyTorch, Jupyter Notebook and Numpy in the Python3 environment.
+3. Clone the <a href="https://github.com/udacity/deep-reinforcement-learning">Udacity DRLND repo</a>
+4. Download the <a href="https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip">custom Unity Tennis agent for Mac OSX/> and save it in the p3_collab_compet folder of the Udacity repo.
+5. Open Jupyter Notebook and run the MADDPG.ipynb file.